-What’s in spinach tortellini soup?
+What’s in Tuscan tortellini soup?

-How to make this soup recipe
+How to make this simple soup recipe

 Gather your ingredients.
 This soup has a lot of fresh veggies.